HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 ### Recommended heap size configuration

-To ensure optimal performance and stability of HCL DX Compose on Kubernetes, it is essential for you to configure JVM heap memory and pod resource limits correctly.
-Refer to the following best practices when tuning memory allocation.
+To ensure optimal performance and stability of HCL DX Compose on Kubernetes, configure JVM heap memory and pod resource limits correctly.
+Use the following best practices to tune memory allocation.

 !!!note
      Do not set your JVM heap size larger than the allotted memory for the pod.